h183502/dat110public/week12/week12.md

 When these changes are made, you can then start the chord project on different machines.

 The ChordDHT is provided to you as a complete system that allows you to test read and write requests from any client and also test the quorum-based consistency protocol.

-To get started you need to download and import the ChordDHT and the QuorumAlgorithm projects into your eclipse IDE.
-You can find the project here:<to be posted soon>
-The ChordDHT project is divided into the following packages:
+Warning!
+You'll get many messages in the console when you run each chordNode, you may remove them in the code.

 ### ChordDHT Project organisation